 Because truth can’t be found using only the mind.

 The mind is a wonderful tool.
 It can help us reason, to come up with logical solutions to problems and challenges and then direct us in a logical and direct route to a desired end.
 But sadly, the mind can also lead us astray.
 It may not want you to know the truth.
 It may be more concerned with providing indirect routes, only small bits of relief, or huge distractions away from the real issues.
 Why?
 Because the mind is afraid of feelings.
 Feelings are the enemy of logic.
 The mind has been taught to judge emotions as wrong and bad and unsexy and unflattering and even shameful.
 Which is unfortunate because truth is always clear as a bell on the other side of an emotional release.
 Typically, about anything!

-Healing is done by facing the truth of the pain head-on.
+I have found that deep healing is achieved by facing the truth of the pain head-on.
 By being with it, by witnessing it and being inquisitive rather than demanding it “go away,” we can access the truth hidden underneath the symptoms.
 If you're working with that casual layer, how much deeper do you think the healing will be?
 By facing the deepest and sometimes darkest truths we carry within us, we can achieve a deeper level of healing.